 This can lead to inconsistencies in the tables.
-For instance, the default rate for CCC obligors is the same, at 63.41 percent, from year 11 to 13.
-This implies that there is no further risk of default after 11 years, which is an unrealistic implication.
-Also, when the categories are further broken down into modifiers, default rates
+For instance, the default rate for CCC obligors is the same, at 52.50%, from year 14 to 15.
+This implies that there is no further risk of default after 14 years, which is an unrealistic implication.
+Also, when the categories are further broken down into modifiers, default rates sometimes do not decrease monotonically as the rating increases, which is probably a small-sample effect.